codalogic/safe-divide/README.md

 functions shown in the `Expected<T,E>` proposal, documented at http://www.hyc.io/boost/expected-proposal.pdf .

+safe-divide represents a style of programming rather than being a library etc.
-safe-divide is another attempt to combine the strengths of both exception based processing and return code processing.
+It is another attempt to combine the strengths of both exception based processing and return code processing.

 As documented in the `Expected<T,E>` proposal, use of exception yields a